Online version revised and complete as of June 15, 2021.

 An employee’s hourly rate of basic pay shall be calculated as follows:

-(a) for employees as set out in Article 26.2 (a), the bi-weekly salary shall be divided by 75;
+- For employees as set out in Article 26.2 (1), the bi-weekly salary shall be divided by 75;

-(b) for employees as set out in Article 26.2 (b), the bi-weekly salary shall be divided by 80.
+- For employees as set out in Article 26.2 (2), the bi-weekly salary shall be divided by 80.

 The following classifications shall be paid at a minimum of the Supervisory Level as outlined in the Salary Schedules as set out in Article 45.1 of this Agreement:

-Traffic Supervisor, Publicity and Promotion Supervisor, ENG Supervisor, Art Director, Supervisor-Transmission Systems, Operations Supervisor, Sports Director, General Services Supervisor, News Supervisor.
+Traffic Supervisor, Publicity and Promotion Supervisor, ENG Supervisor, Art Director, Supervisor-Transmission Systems, Operations Supervisor, Sports Director, General Services Supervisor, News Supervisor, Supervisor Online News.

 Notwithstanding the provisions of Article 47.1, the Company may, at its discretion, provide clothing of equal or greater value to an employee under an arrangement with an advertiser.
 In such case, the clothing allowance payment shall not apply.